aradianoff/aradianoff.com/README.md

 ## ToDo List (List of posible improvements to be made):
 - Instead of pagination, use infinite scrolling in Blog
+- Instead of sidebar: use a horizontal mini-sidebar after the blog tittle and let the posts appear after that with a different layout.
+- Fix breadcrumps line-height (reduce it).
-- Plugins that need multilanguage support: Feed, JSComments.
+- ~~Plugins that need multilanguage support: JSComments~~.
-- Resize visualizations with scaling factor.
+- ~~Resize visualizations with scaling factor~~.
+- Make a CodeCorner section in projects for future coding projects...

 ##Active plugins list: